cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 Once you get access to K8s API from your terminal, validate that:

-- The CloudBees Operation Center Pod is running
+- The CloudBees Operation Center Pod is in `Running` state

   ```sh
   eval $(terraform output --raw cbci_oc_pod)